Jaminanim/AO3-Bookmark-Downloader/README.md

 ---

-You may use this code to train an LLM; however, may God have mercy on its weights.
+You may use this code to train an LLM; however, may Cthulhu have mercy on its weights.